williamvds/uni/osc/lectures.md

 - They will be allocated a time slice of `1/N * (available CPU time)`
   - eg, if `N = 5` each processes will receive 20% of the processor's time

-> Targeted latency: Interval of time during which every process should run at least once
+> Targeted latency: Interval of time during which every process should run at
-> Length of time slice and available CPU time are based on this
+> least once.
+Length of time slice and available CPU time are based on this

-- Larger N means the context switch time becomes dominant, so a lower bound on the 'time slice' is imposed by the minimum granularity
+- Larger N means the context switch time becomes dominant, so a lower bound on the time slice is imposed by the _minimum granularity_
   - A process' time slice can be no less than the minimum granularity, else response time will deteriorate

 ### Time sharing tasks - different priority
 - Weighting scheme used to take different priorities into account
 - Each process allocated a weight `w(i)` that reflects its priority
 - The time slice allocated to the process is proportional to the percentage of allocated CPU time it has not yet used
 - The tasks with the lowest proportional amount of used CPU time are selected first

 ## Multiprocessor scheduling
-- On a single processor machine, scheduler only has to consider which process (/thread) to run next
+- On a single processor machine, scheduler only has to consider which process (or thread) to run next
-- Scheduling on a multiprocessor/core machine requires deciding...
+- Scheduling on a multiprocessor/core machine requires deciding:
   - __Where__: which CPU to run a process on
   - __When__: what time to run a process